scala-native/scala-native/docs/user/interopOptionsExamples.rst

 supersede any early specification of the same option.

 The following examples are, for simplicity, presented separately.
-They can often be combined, either as separate lines or into one Seq().
+They can often be combined, either as separate lines or as one Seq().

+Examples were tested on sbt version 0.13.7.
+They may need to be modified as sbt changes.

 These techniques can aid but not replace well chosen and competently implemented algorithms and data structures.